Why Strategic Practice?

 - Investments are made in alliance-building, to achieve results that no single organization can accomplish on its own.

-- To achieve major changes, groups and their leaders must sometimes take organizational and personal risks.
+- To achieve major changes, groups and their leaders must sometimes take risks.

 Please let us know what you think about these elements: what are you seeing in your organization or in others, that reflects strategic practice?
 How do these elements compare?
 Would you add elements, or state these differently?
 Please share your thoughts and examples with us.